The Path Within: Exploring One’s Emotional Landscape through a Metaphysical Lens

 What her expression conveyed was grief.
 All-consuming grief, manifested as an affliction of the mind and the body.
 The inner chaos-intense, the body-tense, during the painful procession.
 Towards the funeral of the distilled dreams of being.
 Still alive are the hopes to resurrect the dreams the next day.
 Another dream, of inner peace, is born.
 She is wondering when it will materialise.
 Meanwhile, sweet echoes fill the mind as background music, sung by the Light Beings, ‘Talent.
 Creativity.
 Intelligence.
 Beauty.
 Resilience.
 Strength.
 Kindness’ This is not your typical funeral song.
 This is one of those days when the melodic discourse is played like a mantra to assuage the mind, to overpower the inner wailing from the funeral rite, to self-induce good vibes, in order to help her keep putting one foot in front of the other foot instead of collapsing.
 Like an incantation, to banish other toxic thoughts.
 It’s one of those days when other aspects resonate too strongly, sucking the power out of the good ones, and releasing dark energy.
 These other forces are not as clear.
 The noise they express themselves in is a sort of gibberish, a chaotic, harmful nonsense, inducing a heaviness of the heart.

 There are rooms she doesn’t unlock in her mind, because she doesn’t want to let the poison out.
 She wants to stay pure.
 Untainted.
 One room contains dusty effigies of blacklisted figures.
 They’re not distinctive or intelligible, they’re merged into each other, shape-shifting embodiments of damaging thoughts.
 They are all locked away together in a claustrophobic space, drenched in darkness.
 Poison drips from their mouth as they breathe in the poisonous atmosphere like zombies.
 Meanwhile, The Light Beings roam in their perfumed, elegantly decorated chambers inside the mind, as companions and guardians.
-The Light Beings are personified thoughts, but also real-life people including her parents, close friends, and her therapist.
+The Light Beings are personified thoughts, but also real-life people.
 When she dissociates, it’s probably so as to stay away from the poisonous atmosphere when the forbidden door malfunctions.
 That poison rarely affects anyone else, besides her self, it is confined within her being.

 Interacting with mental constructs